Estimate Time6 min

 Set up a mortgage forbearance plan

-If you’re having money struggles now, but you expect they’ll improve in a few months—maybe you’re in between jobs but you start another one soon—a lender might approve a forbearance plan.
+If you’re having money struggles now, but you expect they’ll improve in a few months—maybe you’re in between jobs but will start another one soon—a lender might approve a forbearance plan.
 That allows borrowers to submit lower payments for a set amount of time.

 Consider a loan modification

-If you can’t afford your monthly payment amount and don’t expect your circumstances to change in the near future—maybe you split from a partner who shared the bills—a lender might work with you on a loan modification, which could reduce your monthly payments for a longer period of time than forbearance (though it wouldn’t lower your overall loan amount).
+If you can’t afford your monthly payment amount and don’t expect your circumstances to change in the near future—maybe you split from a partner who shared the bills—a lender might work with you on a loan modification.
+This could reduce your monthly payments for a longer period of time than forbearance (though it wouldn’t lower your overall loan amount).
 You might have to do a trial period first to prove you can make lower payments on time.

 Sell your home